Vantiv/cnp-chargeback-sdk-python/README.md

 print('Message: %s' % response['batchResponse']['authorizationResponse']['message'])
 print('cnpTransaction ID: %s' % response['batchResponse']['authorizationResponse']['cnpTxnId'])
 ```

-NOTE: you may need to edit the proxy to to work for your system

-4) Next run this file.
-You should see the following result.

-    Message: Valid Format
-    cnp Transaction ID: <your-numeric-cnp-txn-id>

 Please contact Vantiv eCommerce with any further questions.
 You can reach us at SDKSupport@Vantiv.com